fleetdm/fleet/handbook/company/communications.md

 ### Editing a merged pull requests

 We approach editing retrospectively for pull requests (PRs) to handbook pages.
 Remember our goal above about moving quickly and reducing time to value for our contributors?
 We avoid the editor becoming a bottleneck for merging quickly by editing for typos and grammatical errors after-the-fact.
 Here's how to do it:

-> **Note:** Contributors are not required to request reviews from editors for handbook changes.

 1. Check that the previous day's edits are formatted correctly on the website (more on this in the note below.)
 2. Use the [Handbook history](https://github.com/fleetdm/fleet/commits/main/handbook) feed in GitHub to see a list of changes made to the handbook.